Table of contents

 Key Ingredients

-• Red Pepper Flakes or Chili Paste: Brings the heat, adjusted to your spice preference.
+- Red Pepper Flakes or Chili Paste: Adjust the heat to your spice preference.

 Customization Options